DODOEX/docs/docs/coreConcept.md

 ## Deposit Reward

 Rewards will be given to those who make a deposit of base(quote) token when the capital pool faces a shortage of base(quote) token

+In the [next section](./math) we will introduce more math details related with these core concepts.